devtiagomantay/triangule-type-api/README.md

 127.0.0.1 - - [21/Dec/2022 18:54:33] "GET /swagger/favicon-32x32.png HTTP/1.1" 200 -
 ```

-`OBS: For now the database will not be used locally, so just the triangle-type endpoint will work properly, the history of the requests will not be available.`
+`OBS: For now the database will not be available locally, so just the /triangle-type endpoint will work properly.
+So the history of the requests will not be available since there is no persistence`

 ## How to run tests?

 ### Test API endpoints

-You can also use the swagger endpoint, the postman collection or do it manually (using curl or a web browser for instance):
+You can use the swagger endpoint, the postman collection or do it manually (using curl or a web browser for instance):
 ```
 URL: https://7c7679299b.execute-api.us-east-1.amazonaws.com/dev/triangle-type
 METHOD: POST
-BODY: Use RAW JSON format.
+BODY: Use JSON/RAW format.
 Example:
 {
     "dimensions": [9,9,9]
 }